eclipse-embed-cdt/web-jekyll/pages/debug/index.md

-Recognising the importance of these methods, the designers of the Arm families added special support, like the **SWO** (Serial Wire Output) pin in Cortex-M processors, or even more elaborate interfaces for larger Arm processors.
+Recognising the importance of these methods, the designers of the Arm families added special support, like the **SWO** (Serial Wire Output) pin in Cortex-M microcontrollers, or even more elaborate interfaces for larger Arm processors.

 ## GDB